bitmark-inc/docs/bitmark-references/security.markdown

 # Security feature of the Bitmark Blockchain

+The Bitmark Property System uses digital signatures and cryptographic hashes to secure its transactions and blocks.

 ## Transactions

-There are two types of transactions:
-* Single signature - for most basic transactions
-* Countersigned - for special transfers
+Individual transactions are secured by cryptographic signatures.
+Single signatures are used for basic transactions, while countersigned signatures are used for special transfers.

 The data in a transaction is packed in a specific order, depending on the transaction type.
 An Ed25519 signature is performed over all data